Charlotte-Li-0606/Career-Compass-All-in-One-App-/README.md

 # Career Compass

 An AI-powered career coach for Hong Kong and Macau university students — built for the **Microsoft Agent Impact Lab** hackathon (June 2026).
+Technical stack of this project lying in PowerPoint slides for presentation are stored inside https://canva.link/rfzpqqpjtdn1hxa .

 **Track:** Reinvent Student Engagement (Career Readiness) **Stack:** Pro-Code (Azure-hosted)